How to Survive the Furious Fours

 Reading all about it

-Reading about the furious fours helps me to understand what might be going on in his mind and how to find ways of dealing with the situation without reaching for the wine parental burnout.
+Reading about the furious fours helps me to understand what might be going on in his mind and find ways to deal with the situation without reaching for the wine parental burnout.

 Arranging something to look forward to

 In addition to the furious fours, I’m also dealing with what I’m going to call the sassy sevens.
-My seven-year-old also seems to have developed the attitude of a teenager.
+My 7-year-old also seems to have developed the attitude of a teenager.

 Or the second time.